pitter-patterz/pj2-1/README.md

 *record*: Loss and accuracy curves.

-The four trained nets (with the optimal learning rate) can be downloaded from https://pan.baidu.com/s/166vi_WS9kzX6bH3SRsbP4Q?pwd=sjwl (pwd：sjwl).
+The four trained nets (each with the optimal learning rate) can be downloaded from https://pan.baidu.com/s/166vi_WS9kzX6bH3SRsbP4Q?pwd=sjwl (pwd：sjwl).

 # Usage
 For each of the four training modes (none, cutout, mixup and cutmix), we try three different learning rates 0.0007, 0.001 and 0.0012.
 Use commands to set the trainig mode.